1rneh/secure-credential-provision-extension/README.md

 6. Select the manifest.json file in from the main directory of the repository.

 7. Next to the newly added extension with the name _Secure Credential Provision_ click "Inspect" to check out the log messages from the extension in the Console Tab.
+(To see network traffic in the Network Tab use the regular Web Developer Toolbox)

 8. Now you can execute the [credentials theft exploit](https://github.com/1rneh/capture-credentials-exploit).
 Check out the logs that indicate that the extension has received credential information or modified a HTTP request body.